 This type of knowledge base is designed to build standard processes, resulting in quality output — while enabling rapid knowledge transfer and training.
 Additionally, they offer the following benefits:

-SOPs increase efficiency, reduce errors, and improve quality by defining a “way” of doing things.
+SOPs are important for increasing efficiency, reducing errors and improving quality by defining a “way” of doing things.
 Hence, they're one of the best go-to strategies for achieving quality and consistency.

-Well-documented SOPs can help to reduce the learning curve or training time of a new employee.
-By referring to the SOP, a new or existing employee can easily refer to a document to get them up to speed quickly — hence, saving time and money.
+Well-documented SOPs can help reduce a new employee's learning curve or training time.
+By referring to the SOP, a new or existing employee can easily refer to a document to get them up to speed quickly, saving time and money.

 SOPs enable the easy replication of processes across your company — across different regions, or to embed a newly acquired business.

-If you're looking to reduce the cost of quality by creating SOPs, Scribe is your best bet.
+Scribe is your best bet if you're looking to reduce the cost of quality by creating SOPs.
 Scribe is a cloud-based knowledge management software that allows you to capture, organize and share your established knowledge.
 Your employees and customers can use the knowledge base internally or externally.

 Scribe lets you edit SOPs by adding rich content and media — including screen recordings, videos, images, or charts.
 You can also easily collaborate with team members and other important stakeholders — plus, it serves as a base for centralized information.
 You can create policies and procedure manuals and easily locate and access SOPs when they are needed (in one central database).